Credit transfer towards the award of the Higher School Certificate

 3. contain a well-defined knowledge/understanding component;

-4. be comparable in depth of treatment with those courses which the BOSTES develops and/or endorses;
+4. be comparable in depth of treatment with those courses which NESA develops and/or endorses;

-5. equate to BOSTES indicative hours for the unit value sought (60 hours per unit).
+5. equate to NESA indicative hours for the unit value sought (60 hours per unit).

 The minimum amount of credit transfer granted for a course will be two units.
 Courses (or parts of courses) of less than 120 indicative hours duration will not be accepted for the purposes of credit transfer.